dreadnode/rigging/docs/index.md

 ??? note "XML vs JSON"

-    Rigging is opinionated with regard to using XML to weave unstructured data with structured contents as the underlying LLM generates text responses.
-A frequent solution to getting "predictable" outputs from LLMs has been forcing JSON conformant outputs, but we think this is poor form in the long run.
-You can read more about this from [Anthropic](https://docs.anthropic.com/claude/docs/use-xml-tags) who have done extensive research with their models.
+    Rigging is opinionated with regard to using XML to weave unstructured data with structured contents as the underlying LLM generates text responses, at least when it comes to raw text content.
+If you want to take advantage of structured JSON parsing provided by model providers or inference tools, [`APITools`](topics/tools.md) are a good alternative.

-    We'll skip the long rant, but trust us that XML is a very useful syntax which beats JSON any day of the week for typical use cases.
+    You can read more about XML tag use from [Anthropic](https://docs.anthropic.com/claude/docs/use-xml-tags) who have done extensive research with their models.

 To begin, let's define a `FunFact` model which we'll have the LLM fill in.
 Rigging exposes a [`Model`][rigging.model.Model] base class which you should inherit from when defining structured